ngerald51/openwaters/README.md

 ## Introduction

-The goal of this open bounty program is to involve the bright minds in open source community for proposing and developing solutions with us around Ocean Protocol.
-We at Ocean Protocol are actively working on creating a decentralised data exchange protocol to unlock massive data for AI.
-We believe in wisdom of the crowd and community driven development.
-The idea behind Open Bounty program is for you to suggest us what features or applications you would like to see and use in Ocean ecosystem.
+The goal of this Open Bounty program is to involve the bright minds in the open source community to propose and develop solutions around Ocean Protocol.
+The goal of Ocean is to create a decentralized data exchange protocol to unlock data for AI.
+We believe in wisdom of the crowd, and the ability of community-driven development to propel us forward.
+The idea behind Open Bounty program is for you to suggest what features or applications you would like to see and use in the Ocean Protocol ecosystem.

 ## How to submit a Open Bounty proposal?